gjr80/weewx-realtime_clientraw/readme.txt

 Note: Whilst clientraw.txt can be used for a number of purposes other than near
-      realtime updates of the Saratoga dashboards, (eg updating Weather Display Live or Meteotemplate), the Realtime clientraw extension has been developed solely for updating the Saratoga dashboards.
+      realtime updates of the Saratoga dashboards, (eg updating Weather Display Live), the Realtime clientraw extension has been developed solely for updating the Saratoga dashboards.
 As such some clientraw.txt fields not used by the Saratoga dashboards have not been calculated and consequently the Realtime clientraw extension generated clientraw.txt may not be suitable for these other purposes.
 The initial comments in the rtcr.py file detail the clientraw.txt fields that are not calculated.

 Pre-Requisites

-The Realtime clientraw extension requires weeWX v3.4.0 or greater.
-Use of the Realtime clientraw extension with the Saratoga template requires the installation and configuration for use with weeWX of the Saratoga templates.
+The Realtime clientraw extension requires WeeWX v3.4.0 or greater.
+Use of the Realtime clientraw extension with the Saratoga template requires the installation and configuration for use with WeeWX of the Saratoga templates.

 Installation Instructions